matt-haddon/By_Bits_Code_Challenge/README.md

 - React Router for navigation
 - SASS for styling
 - Lottie for loading gif
-- Sing In page photo from Unsplash
+- Sign In page photo from Unsplash
 - React Testing Library and Jest for testing

 ### Time Spent on Project